Visceral leishmaniasis

-Visceral leishmaniasis (VL), also known as kala-azar (Hindi: kālā āzār, "black sickness") or "black fever", is the most severe form of leishmaniasis and, without proper diagnosis and treatment, is associated with high fatality.
+Visceral leishmaniasis (VL), also known as kala-azar (काला आज़ार, "black sickness") or "black fever", is the most severe form of leishmaniasis and, without proper diagnosis and treatment, is associated with high fatality.
 Leishmaniasis is a disease caused by protozoan parasites of the genus Leishmania.

 The parasite migrates to the internal organs such as the liver, spleen (hence "visceral"), and bone marrow, and, if left untreated, will almost always result in the death of the host.
 Signs and symptoms include fever, weight loss, fatigue, anemia, and substantial swelling of the liver and spleen.
 Of particular concern, according to the World Health Organization (WHO), is the emerging problem of HIV/VL co-infection.

 VL is the second-largest parasitic killer in the world (after malaria), responsible for an estimated 20,000 to 30,000 deaths each year worldwide.

 Upendranath Brahmachari synthesised urea stibamine (carbostibamide) in 1922 and determined that it was an effective substitute for the other antimony-containing compounds in the treatment of VL caused by Leishmania donovani.